HongjianLi/igrow/README.md

 Compilation
 -----------

 igrow depends on [Boost C++ Libraries].
-Boost 1.48.0 and 1.49.0 are tested.
+Boost 1.54.0 is supported.
 The must-be-built libraries required by igrow are `System`, `Thread`, `Filesystem` and `Program Options`.
-Two unofficial and header-only libraries, Boost.Process and Boost.Atomic, are also required by igrow.
-The file `boost.process.tar.bz2` and `boost.atomic.tar.bz2` must be extracted to the Boost distribution tree in order to pass compilation.
+An unofficial and header-only library, Boost.Process, is also required by igrow.
+The file `boost.process.tar.bz2` must be extracted to the Boost distribution tree in order to pass compilation.

 ### Compilation on Linux

-The Makefile uses GCC as the default compiler.
+The Makefile uses clang as the default compiler.
 To compile, simply run

     make

-CLANG is also supported.

-    make TOOLSET=clang

-Intel C++ Compiler is also supported.

-    make TOOLSET=intel

 One may modify the Makefile to use a different compiler or different compilation options.